Chrismis79/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [x] What is the purpose of using _sessions_?

+    -The purpose of using sessions is to be able to store state, making it possible for visitors to go from resource to resource without having to login each time.
+The server remembers who the client is by comparing the session with the cookie provided by the client.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [x] What does bcrypt do to help us store passwords in a secure manner.

+    -Bycrypt is an algorithm that salts passwords first, salting is assigning a random string to the password.
+Then, the salted password is hashed.

-- [ ] What does bcrypt do to slow down attackers?
+- [x] What does bcrypt do to slow down attackers?

+    -Bcrypt slows attackers by using an adaptive hash function that uses a Key Factor which adjusts the cost (time & processing power) of hashing, effectively slowing down hashing speed.

-- [ ] What are the three parts of the JSON Web Token?
+- [x] What are the three parts of the JSON Web Token?

+    * The Header
+    * Payload
+    * Signature

 ## Minimum Viable Product